gaois/Gaois.Localizer/README.md

 ## What problem does it solve?

 The library complements native localisation tools like `IStringLocalizer`, `IHtmlLocalizer`, `IViewLocalizer`, resource files and the `CultureInfo` class.
 If you are not already familiar with these aspects of globalisation and localisation in ASP.NET Core you will benefit greatly from [reading up on them](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1) first.
 Particularly, it will explain why we use terms like request *cultures* and target *cultures*, rather than just target languages, in this document.
-Fiontar.Localization is mainly concerned with how the target culture is inferred from the HTTP request, i.e. how do we know which form of localized contents to display to the user.
+Fiontar.Localization is mainly concerned with how the target culture is inferred from the HTTP request, i.e. how do we know which form of localised contents to display to the user.

 ASP.NET Core does offer a [number of tools](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-2.1#implement-a-strategy-to-select-the-languageculture-for-each-request) to this end but they are somewhat rigid, and do not account for a number of scenarios.
 Notably, and for various well-intentioned reasons, the `RouteDataRequestCultureProvider` does not work out-of-the-box and requires additional configuration if you want to ascertain the request culture from URL parameters like `/fr-FR/about/`.
 Furthermore, it is left to the developer to cater for scenarios where the user attempts to access a page in a culture that is not supported by the application and to implement solutions that persist user language preferences across sessions.

-This library offers common-sense solutions to a number of common localization requirements.
+This library offers common-sense solutions to a number of common localisation requirements.
 As a result, it is moderately opinionated in its approach, but we've tried to leave each individual tool as open to configuration as possible.

 ## Features

 The library provides out-of-the-box functionality that allows you to:

 - Get the request culture from URL path parameters such as `www.mymultilingualapp.com/en-GB/about/` and `www.mymultilingualapp.com/ga-IE/about/`
-- Use cookies and HTTP Accept-Language headers to infer the user's desired culture when they visit the website homepage, e.g. `www.mymultilingualapp.com`, where no path parameters are present.
+- Use cookies and HTTP `Accept-Language` headers to infer the user's desired culture when they visit the website homepage, e.g. `www.mymultilingualapp.com`, where no path parameters are present.
 - Handle requests to unsupported cultures, either by returning a 404 error page or redirecting the user to a page in the default language
-- Exclude certain routes from being affected by the localization middleware
+- Exclude certain routes from being affected by the localisation middleware
-- Manage and configure settings related to localization cookies, so that the user's language preferences can be persisted across browsing sessions
+- Manage and configure settings related to localisation cookies, so that the user's language preferences can be persisted across browsing sessions
-- Decide if users should be redirected to a localized landing page after they first reach the homepage of your site
+- Decide if users should be redirected to a localised landing page after they first reach the homepage of your site
 - Handle scenarios where you wish to internally map a two- or three-letter ISO language code in the URL to a region or an extended language subtag

-Most of these features are configurable: sensible defaults are supplied, but you get to specify which types of redirects to use, how long before cookies expire, etc. The library was also designed very much with SEO in mind, and the default setup offers an optimal localization solution when it comes to being indexed by major search engines.
+Most of these features are configurable: sensible defaults are supplied, but you get to specify which types of redirects to use, how long before cookies expire, etc. The library was also designed very much with SEO in mind, and the default setup offers an optimal localisation solution when it comes to being indexed by major search engines.

 ## Install and setup